 Opinion Article, J Chem Appl Chem Eng Vol: 7 Issue: 1

-Citation: Dang H (2023) Application of Ionic Liquids as Green Solvents for Organic Synthesis.
+Citation: Zhu QL (2023) Synthesis and Characterization of Novel Metal-Organic Frameworks for Gas Separation.
 J Chem Appl Chem Eng 7:1.

 Metal-Organic Frameworks (MOFs) are a type of crystalline porous material that have shown great potential in gas separation applications.
 These materials are composed of metal ions or clusters connected by organic ligands, forming a three-dimensional network with large surface area and high porosity.
 MOFs have been used for gas storage and separation due to their ability to selectively adsorb specific gases based on their size, shape, and polarity.